toiroff/toiroff/README.md

-- 👋 Hi, I’m @toiroff
+👋 Hi, I’m @toiroff
-- 👀 I’m Muhammadtoirov Muhammadumar
+👀 I’m Muhammadtoirov Muhammadumar
-- 🌱 I’m currently learning Back-end
+🌱 I’m middle Back-end
-- 💞️ I’m looking to collaborate on tesla
+💞️ I’m looking to collaborate on meta
-- 📫 How to reach me Telegram : @UmarDeveloper
+📫 How to reach me Telegram : @UmarDeveloper
-- 📫 Email : umar.upone@gmail.com
+📫 Email : umar.upone@gmail.com

 <!---
 toiroff/toiroff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.